fishZe233/Refacade/README.md

-You can use this gradio demo to remove objects.
+You can use this gradio demo to retexture objects.
 Note that you don't need to compile the sam2.
 ```bash
 python app.py
 ```